 4. Expanding Plug.

-Lubricant is generally recommended by valves manufacturers for the process fluid, and the resealed occurs in valves after only a few cycles, whereas in some scenario, it happens after every cycle.
+Lubricant is generally recommended by valves manufacturers for the process fluid, and the resealed occurs in valves after only a few cycles, whereas in some scenarios, it happens after every cycle.

-A high maintenance plug valves are used in most operations because it performs very efficiently in applications that have very rare or exceptional operations such as to carry mildly abrasive particle-like gas pipeline systems, dirty upstream applications, etc.
+A high maintenance plug valve is used in most operations because it performs very efficiently in applications that have very rare or exceptional operations such as carrying mildly abrasive particle-like gas pipeline systems, dirty upstream applications, etc.

 Non-lubricated plug employs a tapered or cone-shape which works as a wedge(chock) and the body cavity presses against a polymeric sleeve.

-The sleeve is used to reduces the friction between the body and plug mechanism.
+The sleeve is used to reduce the friction between the body and the plug mechanism.

-Non-lubricated plug valves are used where minimum maintenance is required. such them in sulfur, hydrogen fluoride, and the liquid where these can be solidified and trapped and potentially jam the valves.
+Non-lubricated plug valves are used where minimum maintenance is required. such as sulfur, hydrogen fluoride, and the liquid where these can be solidified and trapped and potentially jam the valves.

 So these valves are limited by the chemical and temperature compatibility of the non-metallic materials they are made of.